 L'Oréal obtains financing through medium-term bank loans and from short-term commercial paper issued in France.
-The amount of the programme is €2,600 million.
+The amount of the programme is $\notin 2,600$ million.
 None of the Group's borrowings or debt contains an early repayment clause linked to financial ratios (covenants).
+Liquidity on the commercial paper issues is provided by confirmed short-term credit facilities with banks, which amounted to €2,400.0 million at December 31st, 2011 (€2,350.0 million at December 31st, 2010 and €2,387.5 million at December 31st, 2009).